 “Don’t read that whole comic book before the train even leaves the station,” Mom commanded.

 “Aw, Moooommmm,” I moaned, letting the book fall shut again.

 The conductor pulled up his step stool and shut the door.
-The train jerked, jostled—stopped—then groaned into motion.
+The train jerked—jostled—stopped—then groaned into motion.
 The clack-clacking of the metal wheels on the tracks began.
 Slowly gaining speed, the train pulled out of the confines of the depot and headed on its route through the industrial part of town and points west.

 I barely noticed.
 I was completely, totally, 100 percent absorbed in the colorful comic book on my lap.
 As I read this annual, the first of its kind from National Periodical Publications (now known as DC Comics), I was taking a crash course in Superman 101.
-I learned about his origin, his friends, his cousin and his pets.
+I learned about his origin, his friends, his cousin, and his pets.

 Most of all, I learned about his powers.

 The concept of having a secret identity especially captured my imagination.
-No one suspected that under the mild-mannered exterior, Clark Kent was actually a being of untold power and glamour—a hero for all to admire.
+No one suspected that under his mild-mannered exterior, Clark Kent was actually a being of untold power and glamour—a hero for all to admire.
 My daydreams came alive with fantasies of having my own powers that I had to conceal from the world, lest criminals harm my loved ones.

-On that day on the train, I experienced a sense of wonder: the power of an imaginative universe to enthrall.
+That day on the train, I experienced a sense of wonder: the power of an imaginative universe to enthrall.